telerik/kendo-vue/docs/styling/compiling.md

 ### Compilation is slow

 Since day one of the themes, we wanted the themes to "automagically" load the styles needed for a given component.
-In other words, if you need just the grid, the themes will load all the input components, because they are needed for the editing functionality.
+In other words, if you need only the grid, the themes will load all the input components, because they are needed for the editing functionality.
 That leads to multiple and repetitive child imports, hence a hit in performance when compiling.

 If you need the entire theme, instead of importing `/scss/all.scss`, you can import `/dist/all.scss`.
-That's a single-file version of the theme and compiles much much faster.
+That's a single-file version of the theme and compiles faster.

 If you need to import multiple components, you can take a look at our [theme task](https://github.com/telerik/kendo-themes/blob/develop/packages/theme-tasks/gulpfile.js) and the [sassimporter](https://github.com/telerik/kendo-themes/blob/develop/packages/theme-tasks/lib/sassimporter.js) helper, which implements a sort of caching mechanism to avoid repetitive file processing.